 a safe landing in the TDZ.

-are available to manually maneuver the aircraft (or assess AP maneuvering
+to manually maneuver the aircraft (or assess autopilot maneuvering in CAT II

-within the TDZ, that directional control can be maintained on the runway,
+the TDZ, that directional control can be maintained on the runway, and that

-visual references are available to maneuver the helicopter to align
+references are available to maneuver the helicopter to align with the landing

-DA/DH is the limit to which a pilot can descend before having to decide to continue
+is the limit to which a pilot can descend before having to decide to continue

 the approach by visual means.
-If the visual references required
+If the visual references required to safely continue

 1) The decisionmaking process begins when the approach is initiated

-course and glidepath displacement information throughout the approach.
+and glidepath displacement information throughout the approach.
 Knowing that

 significant changes cannot occur instantaneously, a pilot begins to formulate

 2) Although DA/DH is a specified point in space (PinS) at which